BrownCSCI1430/Homework3_CameraGeometry_Template/reslog/reslog.md

+# Homework X – Reslog

+Write your responses in the space below.
+Do NOT edit below the divider line.

+---
 # CSCI 1430 Results Log

 This log help us to grade your work; it is not a report or write up.